SU008/Seismic-Detection-program/README.md

    ^2nd value is the interval used during measuremnt of the Seismic Data points.

 12 0.02 1 2 3 1 3 1 5 4 2 1 1 1
-        ^Data points, the Seismic Data values listed in sequence.
+        ^Data points (from 1 onwards is data points), the Seismic Data values listed in sequence.

  The program will use then calcuate values for: